click on the menu below to navigate this site

 We left Queralbs for the border town of La Seu d'Urgell.
 It took three hours to drive through the astounding Pyrenees Mountains to get there.

-The remains of a very old church in Puigcerda.
+The remains of a very old church in Puigcerdà.

-Whitewater practice in La Seu d"Urgell.
+Whitewater practice in La Seu d'Urgell.

-We were soon at our final destination for the day, the other small border town of La Seu d"Urgell.
-Once checked into our rather nice hotel we took a walk around the warren of old streets at the heart of the town.
+We soon reached our final destination for the day, La Seu d'Urgell.
+Once checked into our rather nice hotel, we took a walk around the warren of old streets at the heart of the town.
 Our destination was a park on the other side.
-To our complete surprise we came across an Olympic whitewater training facility.
-This consisted of a nice park, a small lake, and a man made river.
-The river had many sections of differing classes of rapids in it and hanging over these spots were gates.
-We watched with fascination as the young men practiced their aquatic skills in a dance with the fast flowing waters.
+To our complete surprise, we came across an Olympic whitewater training facility.
+This consisted of a nice park, a small lake, and a man-made river.
+The river had many sections of differing classes of rapids, and hanging over these spots were gates.
+We watched with fascination as young men practiced their aquatic skills, dancing with the fast-flowing waters.

-Saturday, June 20 2009: La Seu d"Urgell - La Massana, Andorra
+Saturday, June 20, 2009: La Seu d'Urgell - La Massana, Andorra

 Everything seems new in Andorra.